eliasdewan/eliasdewan/README.md

 ### Hi there 👋, Im Elias
 ### Passionate in creating convenience with practicality in mind.

-- 🌱 I’m currently learning web application development with Angular and Nestjs.
-Modern web Development.
+- 🌱 I’m currently learning web application development with Angular, Nestjs and Django.
 - 👯 I’m seeking for opportunities to contribute with my current skill level.
 - 📝 I'm working toward expanding my knowledge on the wider software development lifecycle.